We invite applications for one or more CISRUL studentships starting in 2014-15 with a deadline of 7 March 2014.

 - whether you are applying for acceptance into the PhD programme in Citizenship, Civil Society and Rule of Law, or another programme (e.g. Law, Politics, History, Anthropology...)

-2. AND whether you are applying for our CISRUL studentship to fund your study, and/or another studentship such as the Comparative Statecraft one, in which some CISRUL staff are involved.
+- and whether you are applying for our CISRUL studentship to fund your study, and/or another studentship such as Comparative Statecraft, in which some CISRUL staff are involved.

 We assume that most applicants for the PhD in Citizenship, Civil Society and Rule of Law will apply for the Citizenship, Civil Society and Rule of Law studentship, but they may also choose to apply for the Comparative Statecraft or another studentship, if their proposed topic fits within it.

 CISRUL PhD studentship

 Our studentship will include full UK/Europe fees and may include partial maintenance.
 Overseas students are welcome to apply and would receive the same partial maintenance but may need to pay the difference between UK/Europe and overseas fees (the difference is around GBP7100 per year).
 We welcome applicants from anthropology, business, cultural and literary studies, history, legal theory and socio-legal studies, philosophy, politics, religious studies, sociology and theology.

 Note that applicants must hold or be close to completing a postgraduate Masters degree in a relevant field.